Borgward 1500 RS

 The Borgward 1500 RS was a racing sports car in the class with up to 1.5 liters displacement, which the Carl F.W.
 Borgward G. mb H. Automobil- und Motoren-Werke presented at the International Motor Show in Frankfurt am Main in 1951.
 Until 1958, nine cars of this model were built and continuously developed.
-The Borgward RS was a successful car, but despite good engine performance, it was often inferior to the Porsche 550, which had better driving characteristics.
+The Borgward RS was a somewhat successful car, but despite good performance of its modern fuel injected 4-valve DOHC engine used from 1954 onwards, the chassis was often inferior to the Porsche 550 and Porsche 718, which had better driving characteristics.
+Borgward stopped racing cars in 1958, supplied 1500cc engines to Formula 2 which became Formula 1 in 1961 when the whole company surprisingly went out of business.

 History

 Records in Montlhéry

 Twelve international records in the F class up to 1.5 liters with a car based on the Hansa 1500 on the Linas-Montlhéry circuit encouraged Borgward to participate in Formula 2 races if necessary.
 The top average speed of the record-breaking car with its streamlined aluminum body and 66 hp engine was 172 km/h over 1000 miles.
 The initiators were the former racing driver and Auto Union factory director of sports, engineer August Momberger, and engineer Martin Fleischer.